mmesh/docs/docs/platform/networking/network-security.md

 ---
-title: Network Security
+title: "Network Security"
-description: The mmesh platform enforces end-to-end encryption and security policies out of the box.
-Just add the nodes to your virtual private topology.
+description: "mmesh enforces end-to-end encryption and security policies out of the box.
+Just add the nodes to your virtual private topology."
 tags:
   - networking
   - security